They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 Continuing with this example, although you only expected to pay $19.99 when you began your online order, you’re now at $39.95—almost double!
 See how quickly everything adds up, almost imperceptibly?

-- A lot of these companies don’t allow you to speak with a live person, so your order will be placed through an automated system, which will upsell just as much as a live rep. In fact, we wrote a couple articles about Telebrands (the largest ASOTV company in existence), who recently paid a $550K fine to the NJ Attorney General’s office for allegedly violating the Consumer Fraud Act.
+A lot of these companies don’t allow you to speak with a live person, so your order will be placed through an automated system, which will upsell just as much as a live rep. In fact, Telebrands (the largest ASOTV company in existence), recently paid a $550K fine to the NJ Attorney General’s office for allegedly violating the Consumer Fraud Act.
 What’d they do?
 Although the company admitted no wrongdoing, they apparently made it impossible for customers to opt out of automated upcharges, among other things.

 Throwing Money Out the Window